xiaoyifang/goldendict-ng/website/docs/custom_dictionary.md

-You can customize the dictionary name by the metadata.toml which is also used in [metadata grouping](manage_groups.md)
+You can customize the dictionary by the metadata.toml which is also used in [metadata grouping](manage_groups.md)

 ## About the configuration of metadata.toml

+the metadata.toml use toml format for configuration.

+## Customize the name of the dictionary

 ```toml
 [metadata]